Azure/azure-sdk-for-java/sdk/healthcareapis/azure-resourcemanager-healthcareapis/README.md

 - `AZURE_TENANT_ID` for Azure tenant ID.
 - `AZURE_CLIENT_SECRET` or `AZURE_CLIENT_CERTIFICATE_PATH` for client secret or client certificate.

-In addition, Azure subscription ID can be configured via `AZURE_SUBSCRIPTION_ID` environment variable .
+In addition, Azure subscription ID can be configured via `AZURE_SUBSCRIPTION_ID` environment variable.

 With above configuration, `azure` client can be authenticated using the following code: